jcarpio/web_enkire/README.md

 <br/>
 All seamlessly integrated with the SaaS Starter to accelerate your development and saas journey.

+## Tech Stack

+This project is built upon [next-saas-stripe-starter](https://github.com/mickasmt/next-saas-stripe-starter), an open-source project licensed under the MIT License.
+It provides an excellent SaaS boilerplate for Next.js and Stripe integration.
+We extend our sincere gratitude to the original authors for their valuable contribution.

 ## Installation

 Clone & create this repo locally with the following command: